hth313/OS4/doc/secondary.rst

 .. index:: functions, execution by name

 To find a secondary function by name, a similar routine to ``ASRCH`` in mainframe is needed.
-As it is not possible to ``alter`` ASRCH, which is in mainframe ROM, OS4 provides a similar function that is aware of secondary FATs.
-Execution by name is done by ``XEQ`` and the simplest way is to use a replacement of ``XEQ`` which instead uses the ``XASRCH`` routine in OS4.
-The ``XEQ'`` function in the Boost module does this and is also uses a system shell, it automatically replaces the ordinary ``XEQ`` key when Boost module is inserted.
+As it is not possible to alter ``ASRCH`` which is in mainframe ROM, OS4 provides a similar function that is aware of secondary FATs.
+Execution by name is done by ``XEQ`` and the easiest way is to use a replacement of ``XEQ`` that uses the ``XASRCH`` routine in OS4.
+The ``XEQ'`` function in the Boost module is an example of this.
+As it is implemented using a system shell it automatically replaces the ordinary ``XEQ`` key when Boost module is inserted.

 Assignments
 ===========

 .. index:: assignment; of secondary functions, secondary functions; assignment

-Assignments of secondary function are stored in the OS4 system buffer.
+Assignments of secondary functions are stored in the OS4 system buffer.
-It stores the XROM of the module identity together with the secondary index.
-An assignment takes half a register, using two nibbles for the XROM identity, three nibbles for the secondary function identity and finally 2 nibbles for the key code.
+The XROM identity is stored together with the secondary function index.
+An assignment consumes a half register (seven nibbles), using two nibbles for the XROM identity, three nibbles for the secondary function identity and finally 2 nibbles for the key code.
 There is no leading ``F0`` marker in this register as all nibbles are needed for the assignments.
-This works as it is stored inside the system buffer.
+This works as they are stored inside the system buffer.

-Similar to ordinary assignments, bitmaps for these assignments are also stored in the OS4 system buffer, consuming two additional registers when the first assignment is created.
+As with the ordinary assignments there are bitmaps secondary assignments for fast lookup if a key is assigned.
+These are also stored in the OS4 system buffer, consuming two additional registers when the first assignment is created.

-Assignments are easily created using the ``ASN'`` function in the Boost module which similar to ``XEQ'`` is OS4 aware and will deal with both primary and secondary functions.
+Assignments are easily created using the ``ASN'`` function in the Boost module, which is OS4 aware.
+This works very similar to the already discussed ``XEQ'`` function. ``ASN'`` can handle assignments of both primary and secondary functions.

-As the OS4 module controls the keyboard, it will automatically look for assignments when appropriate.
-It will look for both primary and secondary assignments and if both are present, any primary assignment takes precedence.
+As the OS4 module controls the keyboard it will also look for assignments when appropriate.
+This will look for both primary and secondary assignments and if both are present, the primary assignment takes precedence.
 Normally they are no collisions, but in case you load keys from storage medium you may get duplicate assignments.
-This is because such mechanisms predates OS4 and only know about primary assignments.
+This is because such mechanisms predates OS4 and only knows about primary assignments.

 This has a couple of caveats.
 If you manage to remove such assignments